jwoehr/Gesundheit/README.md

     - See the `example.env` file in the root of the repo.
     - Create a duplicate test database and point to that in your .`env_test` file.
       - There is a `mongodump`  in the directory `test/dump` of the test database corresponding to the data expected by the tests.

+## Document the code

+The code is set up for [phpDocumentor](https://phpdoc.org/) ... just install that tool and run the phpDocumentor command and it will generate API documentation in `.doc/`